ali-amaan/Code-Tasks/README.md

-# Chatbot Project (Next.js)
+# Coding Tasks & Chatbot Project (Next.js)

 Welcome to the Chatbot made using Next.js!
-This project was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This project was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and is in the root directory.
+The folders Task 1 and Task 2 contain their respective codes in python.

 ## 🚀 Getting Started